home-assistant/home-assistant.io/source/_integrations/transmission.markdown

 {% configuration %}
 host:
-  description: "This is the IP address of your Transmission daemon, e.g., `192.168.1.1`."
+  description: "This is the IP address of your Transmission daemon, e.g., `192.168.1.1` or `https://example.com/transmission/rpc`."
   required: true
   type: string
 port: